Baseball Brains is a group of players, coaches, and athletic trainers who help others in our field become more successful and knowledgeable.

-Making A Baseball Practice Plan Can Be Hard
+Making a Baseball Practice Plan Can Be Hard

-The Perils Of Having A Bad Plan!
+The Perils of Having a Bad Plan

-Rule #1: Know What Your Priorities Are
+Rule #1: Know Your Priorities

 Rule #2: Budget Your Practice Time

 Practice time is precious, so make sure that each minute is spent doing something valuable, or at least necessary.
 Yes, picking up balls is something that will have to be done during practice, so put it in your practice plan.
-If you schedule nine practice drills, ten minutes each for a ninety minute practice, you'll be sorely disappointed when you discover that only a very small part of the drills got done.
+If you schedule nine practice drills, 10 minutes each for a 90-minute practice, you'll be sorely disappointed when you discover that only a very small part of the drills got done.
 Budget every minute of the practice and make sure that time is being used wisely.

-Rule #3: Consider The Big Picture In Your Practice Plan
+Rule #3: Consider the Big Picture in Your Practice Plan

-It isn't possible to do every practice drill that you want to do during every single practice, not even close.
+It isn't possible to do every practice drill that you want to do during every single practice—not even close.
 That's why it's important to think about what your priorities are on a bigger scale than just a daily basis.
 Instead of trying to cram every baseball drill that you know and like into every practice, plan your practices so that every important point you want to cover is coached every week.

 While one practice isn't enough to cover all the priorities, a week usually is close.
-No, not to master every teaching point of baseball obviously, but a week is generally enough time to touch on every priority point that you have for the season.
-Plan the three practices you have each week so that you force all of your priorities to be touched on every single week of season.
+No, not to master every teaching point of baseball, obviously, but a week is generally enough time to touch on every priority point that you have for the season.
+Plan the three practices you have each week so that you force all of your priorities to be touched on every single week of the season.

-Rule #4: Vary The Drills Every Day
+Rule #4: Vary the Drills Every Day

 If you can fit four hitting drills into practice, then come up with eight that do what you want to teach.
 Some drills work better for some players than others, and varying the drills you're doing in practice will make practice more fun and more effective.